abhishek-coderX/devTinder/Notes.md

 - userAuth middleware
 - add userAuth into login and profile api and new sendconnection api
 - set the expiry of jwt token and cookies to 7 days

+- mongoose schema
+- helper methods
+- Mongoose lets you attach custom methods to your schema — so logic like generating tokens, checking passwords, etc., can stay inside the model.

+- explore tinder api
+- make a list of apis we will be crfeating
+- group the apis

+- app.js should be clean routes folder will routers
+- creates routes folder
+- read the documentation of express router
+- create authRouter profileRouter requestRouter and import in app.js
+- check the working of the apis made